Stunning Staples: The Best Sandwiches in Sydney

 Good Ways Deli

-This deli run by two best friends, Good Ways Deli is a haven for brunchers and lunchers alike!
+Good Ways Deli is a haven for brunchers and lunchers alike!
 Try their breakfast sandwich with boiled egg, maffra mature cheddar, onion jam, butter lettuce and mayo.
-Or go in with Aussie classics with deli sandwiches kangaroo mortadella, salami cotto, ham provolone, pickles, white onion, iceberg lettuce and sandwich sauce.
-Pair your sandwiches with an epic for a cheeky little lunchtime dessert.
+Or go in for the deli sanga complete with kangaroo mortadella, salami cotto, ham provolone, pickles, white onion, iceberg lettuce and sandwich sauce.
+Pair your sandwiches with a cheeky little lunchtime dessert from the cabinet.

 Shop 1/20 Cooper Street, Redfern (Gadigal Land)